 Breadth-first drillers – dedicated users who use our platform to practice across categories

 We have incredibly dedicated users who drilled extensively across different categories.
-The top Breadth-First Drillers drilled over 1,500 questions during their subscription periods.
-On average, they improved their performance in LR timed section by 3.8 over the course of their AdeptLR subscription periods.
-For example, one of our Breadth-First Drillers increased her score from -5 in her initial LR timed section to -1 in her LR timed section at the end of her AdeptLR subscription.
+The top Breadth-first drillers drilled over 1,500 questions, on average improving their logical reasoning scores by 3.8.
+For example, one of our Breadth-first drillers increased her score from -5 in her initial LR timed section to -1 in her LR timed section by the time she was done with LSAT prep.
 Our data shows that the more you drill, the more likely you’ll be able to make significant improvements.
-For anyone struggling with LR, don’t give up!
-Keep drilling!
+For anyone struggling with LR, stay calm and keep drilling!
 In a subsequent post, we will discuss other study patterns and share tips on how to better harness the power of AdeptLR.

 Our data also sheds a lot of light on study patterns and strategies.
 In the next post, we will share some interesting observations including whether it’s okay to take a study break!
 Stay tuned.

 Fun fact, breadth-first search (BFS) and depth-first search (DFS) refer to well known search algorithms in Computer Science.
 The algo-nerds in us couldn't help notice the similarities between our users' LSAT study strategies and these famous algorithms.